A balloon, a camera and some interviews are helping researchers map a hidden aspect of food insecurity in an informal settlement in Nairobi.

 When I visited the area, none of them spoke about anything else, not even prices.
-Environmental health and waste are their daily concern, and should be those of their customers too.
+Health and waste are their daily concern, and should be those of their customers too.

 A knee-jerk policy response to these hazards might be to create a safe central place for street vendors to work, away from the sewers and the dirt.
 This would certainly please some people, who would rather use the space to keep livestock or build shelter.
 But that would suck away the services and smiles these vendors supply to the people in the lanes where they work.

 They provide vital food to workers who cannot afford to eat until they have earned a day's wage.
 A liveable community is enhanced by its traders.
 Their presence makes it a safer place.
 The solution is not to move them away and leave the sewage untreated, but to support a better environment for vendors and consumers alike.

 That's where the balloons come in.
 At just US$95, the balloon mapping kits, are a cheap alternative to satellite maps.
 They enable the community members to show on maps where danger and dining meet.
 Armed with these maps the street vendors can stake their claim to the contested public space.
 And they can act to improve their safety by showing which environmental hazards are most important to remove, by covering drains or designating waste disposal points, for instance.